Which Way Should a Football Spin?

 In order to throw a perfect spiral, quarterbacks must follow a specific set of steps.
 Here is a step-by-step guide on how to throw a football spiral: 1.
 Start with the football in your non-throwing hand.

-/5 Release 5) The most important thing when throwing a football is following through with your motion; keep rotating your palm towards the ground even after you release the ball.
+4) The most important thing when throwing a football is following through with your motion; keep rotating your palm toward the ground even after you release the ball.

 How to Throw a Football Correctly